 - Onboarding of customers – introducing your customers to valued information like introductory or about brand values and the benefits of engaging with you.

-- Lead nurturing – nurturing them in many forms like newsletters, sticking to throughout a buyer’s journey with useful content relevant to them, and encouraging and convincing your product’s purchase.
+- Nurture Leads – nurturing them in many forms like newsletters, sticking to throughout a buyer’s journey with valuable content relevant to them, and encouraging and convincing your product’s purchase.

-- Shop cart abandonment – People go all the way to adding products to the cart but change their mind at the last moment for various reasons and leave without actually buying the product.
-To get back such customers, you can pursue them again with new offers on those products, and here you must make sure it catches your reader’s attention and instills curiosity in them to bring them back to the purchase.
+- Shop cart abandonment – People go all the way to add items to the cart but change their mind at the last moment for various reasons and leave without actually buying the product.
+To get back such customers, you can pursue them again with new offers on those products, and here you must make sure it catches your reader’s attention and instills curiosity in them to fetch them back to the purchase.

 - Renewals and confirmations – Here, you can assist them with providing renewal dates of their subscription or giving them resourceful links to update their content or contact if needed any assistance.
 Confirmation mails also play a significant role after a purchase is made.
 They assure that the purchase was successful, and it can also act as tracking the product’s delivery.
 Also, a thank you note after a purchase shows the politeness of your company.